turboMaCk/thepessimist/README.md

 ## Limitations

-I decided to do not support numeric values in settings.
-Numerics are always parsed as string so you can always handle retyping by your self.
+I've decided to not support numeric values parsing.
+Numbers are always parsed as string so you can always handle retyping by yourself.
-If you try to pass defaults object containing numeric value exception is thrown so you have to deal with parsing numbers even with default value.
+If you try to pass defaults object containing numeric value it throws an exception.
+This means you have to define numbers as string also in defaults and deal with retyping later.

 ## Development

 Source code is written in Typescript to make it easier for people who want to use this with typescript.
-Anyway you do not have to has typescript globally installed in order to be able to compile this project yourself.
+Anyway you do not have to has typescript globally installed in order to be able to compile this project by yourself.

 First install all dependencies:
 ```